 Furthermore, as of the date hereof and prior to giving effect to this offering and the expected repurchase of common units from Capital Maritime, the Marinakis family, including Evangelos M. Marinakis, our chairman, may be deemed to beneficially own a 27.1% interest in us through its beneficial ownership of, amongst others, Capital Maritime, which owns a 21.5% interest in us, including 17,692,891 common units, 4,048,484 Class B Units and a 1.6% interest in us through its ownership of our general partner, and Crude Carriers Investments, which owned a 3.0% interest in us.
-Following the completion of this offering and the repurchase of common units from Capital Maritime (assuming a total of 15,000,000 common units are sold in the offering (not including any potential common units sold should the underwriters exercise their overallotment option) and 5,950,610 common units are repurchased), the Marinakis family may be deemed to beneficially own an 18.7% interest in us through its beneficial ownership of common units and Class B Units through, amongst others, Capital Maritime, which may be deemed to beneficially own a 14.9% interest in us, including 11,742,281 common units, 4,048,484 Class B Units and a 1.5% interest in us through its ownership of our general partner, and Crude Carriers Investments, which may be deemed to beneficially own a 2.78% interest in us.
+Following the completion of this offering and the repurchase of common units from Capital Maritime (assuming a total of 15,000,000 common units are sold in the offering (not including any potential common units sold should the underwriters exercise their overallotment option) and common units are repurchased), the Marinakis family may be deemed to beneficially own a % interest in us through its beneficial ownership of common units and Class B Units through, amongst others, Capital Maritime, which may be deemed to beneficially own a % interest in us, including common units, 4,048,484 Class B Units and a % interest in us through its ownership of our general partner, and Crude Carriers Investments, which may be deemed to beneficially own a % interest in us.
 These considerations may significantly impact any vote under the terms of our Partnership Agreement and may significantly affect your rights under the Partnership Agreement.